tobirasmu/Master-Thesis-2020/README.md

 The project will implement tensor decompositions, such as TUCKER and/or PARAFAC, prior/within a chosen CNN architecture.
 Initially, a simple (image) data set will be simulated to test the methodology under well controlled conditions.
 In a second step, a suitable data set (from state-of-the-art papers) will be selected to assess and benchmark the developed TNNs against state-of-the-art performance(s).

 ## Supervisors
-- Andreas Baum, DTU
+- Andreas Baum, Associate Professor at DTU
-- Line Katrine Harder Clemmensen, DTU
+- Line Katrine Harder Clemmensen, Associate Professor at DTU

 ### Period: 31.
 August 2020 - 12.
 February 2021